Civil Rights Compliance Plan Resources

 useful in completing this analysis:

-- This is the U.S. Census Bureau,
+- Population Data from the U.S. Census Bureau,

 American FactFinder Home Page (exit DHS).

 - Wisconsin Demographic Data by Metropolitan, Mircopolitan Statistical

 - Population by Place

 of Birth by Nativity and Citizenship Status (Excel, 327KB)